Front Page: Traficom

 Joint construction means that excavation work related to electricity, telecommunications, transport and water supply networks are performed jointly.
 Different infrastructure networks are constructed at the same time, and all parties to the joint construction share the costs.
 Joint installation reduces construction costs compared to all operators constructing their networks independently.

-The Finnish joint construction act entered into force on 1 July 2016.
-The act contains provisions on the joint use of existing networks and the joint construction of new infrastructure.
 Under the act, all network operators must allow another network operator to use their physical infrastructure as well as agree to another network operator's request on joint construction on fair and reasonable terms.
 An operator may only refuse the use of infrastructure or a request on joint construction on grounds specified in the act.

 More information